pytest-buildkite/pytest-buildkite/README.md

 # Features:

 - Overloads the `--junit-xml` flag on execution with a default value
-- Uploads test results automatically, no need for a seperate test results upload command
+- Uploads test results automatically, no need for a separate test results upload command
 - Displays the number of failed tests if there were failures as an error message in the UI
 - Displays summary of code coverage if pytest-cov is installed